kasper/phoenix/docs/docs/api/17-modal.md

 ### 3.0.0+

+- `hasShadow` property for whether the modal has a shadow, by default `true`
-- `isInput` dynamic property for whether the modal behaves as an input modal
+- `isInput` property for whether the modal behaves as an input modal, by default `false`
 - `textDidChange` callback function to call when the input modal’s text field value changes, receives the value as the first argument for the callback

 ## Constructor